uddhav/disruptables/README.md

 ## Disruptables
-A quick and dirty try monad like Scala Try[+T] but in Java
+A quick and dirty Try monad like Scala Try[+T] but in Java 8